Timothy M. Brennan and Robert Ladd: Murders of Compton police officers Kevin Burrell and James MacDonald

 On the night of February 22, 1993, veteran Compton police officer Kevin Burrell and reserve officer James MacDonald rode together.
-James had just gotten hired full-time as a police officer in Northern California and was working his last night as a part of the Compton force.
+MacDonald had just been hired full-time as a police officer in Northern California and was working his last night as a part of the Compton force.
 Both men were brutally murdered by "Bounty Hunter" Bloods gang member Regis Deon Thomas.
-Brennan and Ladd were a part of the task force that was formed in the wake of these murders that ultimately led to the arrest and conviction of Thomas, who was sentenced to California's Death Row.
+Brennan and Ladd were a part of the task force that was formed in the wake of these murders that ultimately led to the arrest and conviction of Thomas, who was sentenced to California's death row.

 Fall of Compton Police Department/post-Compton PD police work

 On September 16, 2000, the Compton Police Department was disbanded by the City Council and law enforcement services were provided by the Los Angeles County Sheriff's Department.
 Brennan joined the LA Sheriff's Department and served as a Gang Investigator on a Gang Homicide Task Force.
 Ladd joined the Garden Grove Police Department and served as a Sergeant in charge of the gang unit.
-Both men retired from active duty in law enforcement in 2014, but still act as consultants on gang training and are experts on the Los Angeles riots, the Tupac Shakur murder case, and the murder of The Notorious B.I.G.
+Both men retired from active duty in law enforcement in 2014, but still acted as consultants on gang training and are experts on the Los Angeles riots, the Tupac Shakur murder case, and the murder of The Notorious B.I.G.